arito7/landing-page/README.md

-# landing-page
+# Landing Page Project for TOP

-Landing Page Project for TOP
+Using flexbox

-Utilizing Flexbox
+Website can be viewed at https://arito7.github.io/landing-page/

 Placeholder images used are served by https://placeholder.com/